-Dietetic advice where services provide care for young people with eating disorders Access to psychotherapy as appropriate Administrative support Access to physiotherapy 302 Each patient has a named psychologist and occupational therapist.
-Patients have a named practitioner psychologist who will undertake a needs- based assessment, contribute to a multidisciplinary risk assessment, develop a formulation and use this to identify the appropriate psychological treatment programme on either an individual and/or group basis A named occupational therapist who will Operational Policy Self- declaration 1, 2, 3, 4, 5 safe, effective caring undertake a comprehensive occupational therapy assessment and will deliver an appropriate occupational therapy programme based on identified needs.
-A Care Coordinator/Case Manager allocated within the medium secure service to co- ordinate care within the Care Programme Approach (CPA) framework 303 There is access to the Independent Mental Health Advocates (IMHA).
-Each young person has access to the Independent Mental Health Advocates (IMHA) and, where applicable, Independent Mental Capacity Advocates (IMCA), who will assist by undertaking the direct advocate's role.
-Operational Policy Self- declaration 1, 2, 3, 5 safe, effective responsive caring 304 There are agreed clinical protocols/guidelines.
-There are clinical guidelines in place as specified by QNIC and detailed within the service specification. guidelines /protocols Self- declaration 1, 3, 5 Safe, effective, caring
+15 T. 1 Patients have a named practitioner psychologist who must undertake a Patients have a named practitioner psychologist who must undertake a needs- 302 Each patient has a named psychologist and occupational therapist. needs-based assessment, contribute to a multidisciplinar y risk assessment, develop a formulation and use this to identify the appropriate psychological treatment programme on either an individual and/or group basis.
+A named occupational therapist who must undertake a comprehensiv e occupational therapy assessment and deliver an appropriate Operational Policy Self- declaration Each patient has a named psychologist and occupational therapist. undertake a needs- based assessment, contribute to a multidisciplinary risk assessment, develop a formulation and use this to identify the appropriate psychological treatment programme on either an individual and/or group basis.
+A named occupational therapist who must undertake a comprehensive occupational therapy assessment and deliver an appropriate occupational therapy programme based on identified needs.
+A Care Coordinator/Case Manager allocated within the low secure service to co-ordinate care within the Care Programme Approach (CPA) framework. occupational therapy programme , based on identified needs. • A Care Coordinator/C ase Manager allocated within the low secure service to co-ordinate care within the Care Programme Approach (CPA) framework.
+303 There is access to the Independent Mental Health Advocates (IMHA).
+Each young person has access to Independent Mental Health Advocate (IMHA) and where applicable, Independent Mental Capacity Advocates (IMCA), who will assist by undertaking the direct advocate's role.
+Operational Policy Self- declaration N There is access to Independent Mental Health Advocate (IMHA).
+Each young person has access to the Independent Mental Health Advocate (IMHA) and where applicable, Independent Mental Capacity Advocates (IMCA), who will assist by undertaking the direct advocate's role.
+304 There are agreed clinical protocols/guidelines.
+There are clinical guidelines in place as specified by QNIC and detailed within the service guidelines /protocols Self- declaration There are agreed clinical protocols/guidelines.
+There are clinical guidelines in place as specified by QNIC and detailed within the service specification.